testcontainers/workshop-go/step-2-exploring-the-app.md

 # Step 2: Exploring the app

 The app is a simple microservice for rating conference talks.
 It provides a web API to track the ratings of the talks in real time, storing the results in a PostgreSQL database and a Redis cache, and using Redpanda as a broker for the event stream.
+Finally, it will use an AWS lambda function to calculate some statistics about the ratings of a talk.

 ## Storage layer